-In 2007, Professors John Cacioppo and Steve Cole discovered that feeling lonely altered people’s genes: it reduced their ability to fight off viruses and increased their risk of inflammatory diseases such as cancer, arthritis, and clogged arteries (which lead to heart attacks).
+In 2007, Professors John Cacioppo and Steve Cole discovered that feeling lonely alters people’s genes: it reduces their ability to fight off viruses and increases their risk of inflammatory diseases such as cancer, arthritis, and clogged arteries (which lead to heart attacks).

-From 2010 to 2013, Steve Cole and psychologist Barbara Fredrickson looked for the opposite effect: they studied the genes of people who lived highly connected, hedonistic lives, as well as the genes of people who lived lives built around purpose.
+Between 2010 to 2013, Steve Cole worked with psychologist Barbara Fredrickson to look for the opposite effect: they studied the genes of people who lived highly connected, hedonistic lives and also the genes of people who lived lives built around purpose.

 What they found was that the hedonistic lifestyles had no measurable effect on people’s genes.
 They were unchanged.
 But the genes of people who lived purposeful lives showed improved antiviral response and reduced risk of inflammatory diseases.
 Three larger studies have since shown similar results.

 This genetic effect implies that purpose is somehow connected with evolution but that’s a story for another day.

-Would you like to reduce your risk of inflammatory diseases?
+Would you like to reduce your risk of inflammatory diseases such as cancer?
 Are you living a purposeful life?

 Adapted from Inner Leadership: tools for building inspiration in times of change.